apache/doris/docs/en/docs/data-operate/import/import-way/mysql-load-manual.md

 # Mysql load

-MySql load is an import method of SQL interaction.
-Users import client side local or server level local data into Doris through SQL commands.
+MySql load is a SQL interaction to load data.
+Users import client local file or server local file into Doris through SQL commands.

 MySql load synchronously executes the import and returns the import result.
-Users can directly return information through SQL to determine whether the import is successful.
+The return information will show whether the import is successful for user.

 MySql load is mainly suitable for importing local files on the client side, or importing data from a data stream through a program.

 ## Basic Principles

-The functions of MySql Load and Stream Load are similar.
-Both import local files into the Doris cluster, so the MySQL Load implementation reuses the basic import capabilities of StreamLoad:
+The MySql Load are similar with Stream Load.
+Both import local files into the Doris cluster, so the MySQL Load will reuses StreamLoad:

- 1. FE receives the MySQL Load request executed by the client side to complete the SQL parsing work
+ 1. FE receives the MySQL Load request executed by the client and then analyse the SQL

- 2. FE disassembles the Load request and encapsulates it as a StreamLoad request.
+ 2. FE build the MySql Load request as a StreamLoad request.

  3. FE selects a BE node to send a StreamLoad request

- 4. When sending the request, FE will read the local file data from the MySQL client side asynchronously and stream, and send it to the HTTP request of StreamLoad in real time.
+ 4. When sending the request, FE will read the local file data from the MySQL client side streamingly, and send it to the HTTP request of StreamLoad asynchronously.

  5. After the data transfer on the MySQL client side is completed, FE waits for the StreamLoad to complete, and displays the import success or failure information to the client side.

 ## Support data format

-MySql Load currently supports data formats: CSV (text).
+MySql Load currently only supports data formats: CSV (text).

 ## Basic operations